215.00, Member Performance Evaluations

 1.1.5.
 The promotion and coordination of community outreach efforts.

-2. Members at the rank of officer in a probationary status during their first 18 months of employment shall have their performance evaluated in accordance with Directive 1501.00, Field Training Program.
+2. Members at the rank of officer in a probationary status during their first 18 months of employment shall have their performance evaluated in accordance with Directive 1501.00, Field Training and Evaluation Program.

 2.1.
 After completing probation, officers shall have yearly performance evaluations conducted as described below, beginning with the anniversary month of their date of hire.